 With multiple guitar players in a band together, one will strike a chord and the other will listen carefully, and then make adjustments to match the pitch and tone.
 This is a process that can take several minutes per string.

 Of course, when first learning how to play the guitar, it will be quite difficult to distinguish those sounds.
 It takes a lot of repetition to be able to identify one pitch from another.
 Eventually, stimulus discrimination will develop.

 Short Description: Tonal languages like Mandarin have words that mean different things depending on your tone of voice.
 Learning what tone to use to convey the correct meaning requires repetition and practice.

 Learning a tonal language requires a good ear.
 The most well-known tonal language is Mandarin.
 There are four tones in Mandarin and it takes quite a bit of time to be able to tell them apart.

 However, after hearing the tones over and over again, your ability will improve.
 This is sometimes called “training your ear”.
 In a sense, it is exactly that.
 With a lot of repetition, it is possible that your auditory senses will be able to make finer and finer distinctions between the different tones.

 Distinguishing between one tone and another is a perfect example of stimulus generalization as it applies to language learning.

 4. Cognitive-Behavioral Treatments

-Short Description: Some cognitive-behavioral treatments are designed to train people to interrupt their own stimulus generalization and, instead, to discriminate between different stimuli and contexts.
+Short Description: Some cognitive-behavioral treatments are designed to train people to interrupt their own stimulus generalization (or, indeed, response generalization) and, instead, to discriminate between different stimuli and contexts.

 Various phobias and even post-traumatic stress disorder are often treated with techniques from cognitive behavioral therapy.
 Fear from an initial situation or event can begin to generalize to similar situations.
 This can be quite debilitating for people.